kathirkathir2006/EG-Java-FSD-Demo/README.md

 Use static variables when you want a variable to be shared among all instances of a class.
 Now, the notes include the missed content about the comparison between a and b, as well as the calculation of r.
 Let me know if there's anything else you'd like to add or modify!

+**recap day**

+type var=value;
+lhs=rhs;

+int a=90;
+float fl=90.5f;
+boolean st=true;

+ClassName obj=null; //refrence variable //by default it points to null (nothing)
+//if u want u can assign null as its value obj=new Constr(); //(rhs) - is object

+Anonymous - no name

+new Car(); //anonymous object // these are like One Time usage
+//its not reusable
+//will make call to constr

+//new - everytime it allocates new memory

+Car c=new Car();
+c.var1;
+//its  reusable, why because its given a programmatic name which is 'c'
+//will make call to constr
+c.var2;

+every java program has a parent - cosmic parent class - java.lang.Object

+every java program has some default import statement , it imports a pkg import java.lang.*;

+//implicitly - compiler
+class A extends Object{
+}

+access modifiers:

+packages - folders

+oraganizing things-

+pkg - grouping of related classes and interfaces

+com.it
+	class Student
+	Tutor
+	class Student ---X

+com.in
+	class  Student --- Yes

+com.it.Student - fully qualified name of class com.in.Student